 Curriculum Overview

-Currently from 2022 to 2023, ISRM offers the Middle Years Program from MYP 1 to 4 (Grades 6 – 9).
+Currently, ISRM offers the Middle Years Programme from MYP 1 to 5 (Grades 6 – 10).
 ISRM will continue to grow and develop as follows:

 MYP 1 – 3 (Grade 6 – 8) – September 2021